talgreen1/PactJVMDemo/README.md

 Now, that the producer is up and running, you can start the UI (the consumer) by running the **UIApp** class.
 It will show you textual menu in which you can select some operations.
 All the operations generate REST calls to the producer, get the response and analyze it.
-In order to parse the response, the consumer uses the **'User'** class in order to de-serilize the response from the producer.
+In order to parse the response, the consumer uses the **'User'** class in order to deserialize the response from the producer.

 Branch Step05-AddUITestsWithMock